 Select a particular range from an active cell

 If the active cell is B6 and you type C10 in the Name Box, press and hold the Shift key of the keyboard and hit enter.
 You can see that range B6:C10 will be selected.
-Try pressing and holding the Ctrl key, and you see that only cells B6 and C10 will be selected and not the range.
+Try pressing and holding the Ctrl key; you’ll see that only cells B6 and C10 are selected, not the range.
 Identify the difference between them.

 Select Multiple Particular Cells